-Our approach is broadly theme based for example through the topic 'Reduce, Reuse, Recycle'.
-It has been modified to encompass the National Curriculum guidelines.
+Our approach is broadly theme based for example through the topic 'Reduce, Reuse, Recycle' or 'River Deep, Mountain High'.
+It has been modified to encompass the National Curriculum content.

 Our main aims in both areas are to teach the skills of observation, recording, questioning and researching.
 Much of the work starts from what the children know and moves out from that point.
-Hence there is emphasis on the children's environment in Loundsley Green, Ashgate and Eyam.
+Hence there is emphasis on the children's environment in Holmebrook valley Park, Loundsley Green, Ashgate and Eyam.
 Other work is on a regional, national and international scale.